 On reset, SADDR and SADEN are initialized to 00H.
-This produces a "Given" address of all "don't cares" as well as a "Broadcast" address of all XXXXXXX (all "don't care" bits).
+This produces a "Given" address of all "don't cares" as well as a "Broadcast" address of all XXXXXXXXX (all "don't care" bits).
 This ensures that the serial port will reply to any address, and so that it is backwards compatible with the standard 80C51 microcontrollers that do not support automatic address recognition.

-15. SERIAL PERIPHERAL INTERFACE (SPI)
+14. SERIAL PERIPHERAL INTERFACE (SPI)

-The N76E885 provides a Serial Peripheral Interface (SPI) block to support high-speed serial communication.
+The N76E003 provides a Serial Peripheral Interface (SPI) block to support high-speed serial communication.
 SPI is a full-duplex, high-speed, synchronous communication bus between microcontrollers or other peripheral devices such as serial EEPROM, LCD driver, or D/A converter.
-It provides either Master or Slave mode, high-speed rate up to $F{SYS}/4$, transfer complete and write collision flag.
+It provides either Master or Slave mode, high-speed rate up to F{SYS}/2, transfer complete and write collision flag.
 For a multi-master system, SPI supports Master Mode Fault to protect a multi-master conflict.

-Figure 15.1.
+Figure 14.1.
 SPI Block Diagram

-Table 15-1 shows SPI block diagram.
+Figure 14.1.
+SPI Block Diagram shows SPI block diagram.
 It provides an overview of SPI architecture in this device.
 The main blocks of SPI are the SPI control register logic, SPI status logic, clock rate control logic, and pin control logic.
-For a serial data transfer or receiving, The SPI block exists a shift register and a read data buffer.
-It is single buffered in the transmit direction and double buffered in the receiving direction.
-Transmit data cannot be written to the shifter until the previous transfer is complete.
+For a serial data transfer or receiving, The SPI block exists a write data buffer, a shift out register and a read data buffer.
+It is double buffered in the receiving and transmit directions.
+Transmit data can be written to the shifter until when the previous transfer is not complete.
 Receiving logic consists of parallel read data buffer so the shift register is free to accept a second data, as the first received data will be transferred to the read data buffer.

-The four pins of SPI interface are Master-In/Slave-Out (MISO), Master-Out/Slave-In (MOSI), Shift Clock (SPCLK), and Slave Select (\overline{SS}).
+The four pins of SPI interface are Master-In/Slave-Out (MISO), Master-Out/Slave-In (MOSI), Shift Clock (SPCLK), and Slave Select (SS).
 The MOSI pin is used to transfer a 8-bit data in series from the Master to the Slave.
 Therefore, MOSI is an output pin for Master device and an input for Slave.
 Respectively, the MISO is used to receive a serial data from the Slave to the Master.